kumargv/Take-Home-Test---Vention/QA Quest Solution.md

 Lastly, I worked on the creation of end to end test for the creation of QA Stick and calculation of the power of the weapon.
 The test involves the following steps,

 #### Test 1 - Verifies Materials
--Checks material existence
+- Checks material existence
--Documents material properties
+- Documents material properties
--Shows hierarchical structure
+- Shows hierarchical structure

 #### Test 2 - Tests MaxBuildQuantity

--Verifies calculation
+- Verifies calculation
--Documents behavior with quantity changes
+- Documents behavior with quantity changes
--Shows consistent value.
+- Shows consistent value.

 #### Test 3 - Calculates Weapon Power

--Shows step-by-step power calculations
+- Shows step-by-step power calculations
--Documents material contributions
+- Documents material contributions
--Provides visual hierarchy
+- Provides visual hierarchy
--Includes detailed logging
+- Includes detailed logging

 The test can be run as follows,
 `npm test test_cases/e2e_test/weapon_creation_power.test.js`